magi-1/lattice/README.md

 - [ ] For the market config, set "features" as a list of feature names that initializes a feature set class to be loaded into memory. '
 - [ ] Make 'investor' and optional param dict in the config.
 This can include things like model weights and hyper parameters.
   - [ ] Investor class registry
+- [ ] resolve the ugliness of `wallet, broker, market` input style.
+Create a new class to wrap them in that the investor accepts as input.
+- [ ] Create a new type for the config so that the type hints make more sense.

 ## Design